Get insider access

 1. Best TV

-The best TV we've tested is the Samsung S90C OLED.
+The best TV we've tested is the Samsung S90D/S90DD OLED.
 It's a fantastic TV with a great selection of extra features and incredible picture quality.
-It looks fantastic in a dark room thanks to its nearly infinite contrast ratio and perfect black uniformity, with no distracting blooming around bright areas of the screen.
+It looks outstanding in a dark room thanks to its nearly infinite contrast ratio and perfect black uniformity, with no distracting blooming around bright areas of the screen.
 HDR content looks fantastic thanks to its high peak brightness, wide color gamut, and incredibly vibrant and realistic colors.
 Unlike some other TVs, the Samsung model doesn't support Dolby Vision HDR, nor does it support advanced DTS audio formats.
-It does support Samsung's less widely used HDR10+ format, which looks just as good as Dolby Vision.
-It's available in four sizes, 55, 65, 77, and 83 inches, although the 83-inch model uses a WOLED panel, so it looks different than the smaller sizes.
+However, it does support Samsung's less widely used HDR10+ format.

 The built-in Tizen OS interface is easy to use and has a great selection of streaming apps and games.
 It's a fantastic TV for console gamers looking to get the most out of their Xbox Series X or PS5.
 It's also perfect for gamers wanting to take advantage of their recent PC GPU, as it supports 4k @ 144Hz gaming on all four HDMI ports and variable refresh rate (VRR) technology to help reduce screen tearing.
-If you have money to burn, you could opt for the Samsung S95C OLED instead.
-It's Samsung's 2023 flagship option and is an amazing TV.
-It's brighter than the S90C, but for most people, it's not worth the significant price premium over its lower-tier sibling.
+Keep in mind that only the 55, 65, and 77-inch models use QD-OLED panels, and this also varies depending on your region.

 See our review